 Each team must play within its own playing area and space (except Rule 10.1.2).
-The ball may, however, be retrieved from beyond its own free zone.
+The ball may, however, be retrieved from beyond its own free zone and over the scoring table in its complete extension.

 9.1 TEAM HITS